JohnTravolta999/SimpleTree-JS-library/README.md

 ***The library itself is in the file simpleTree.js***

+###After you build the tree you can export some data, here it is how to do it:

 #### You can get "Nodes to connections" info by using `ST.nodesToConnections`.
 The structure of it:
 ```
 nodeID_1: Array [ connectionID_1_1, connectionID_1_2 ],